 Premium Experiences: Exclusive access and VIP treatment with discounts to a wide range of experiences.
 These include activities in over 40 cities around the world (private tours, cooking lessons, meet and greets, and more), golfing experiences with PGA Tour and exclusive access to clubs worldwide.

-The Citi AAdvantage Platinum Select’s travel-friendly features include 2 miles per $1 spent on eligible American Airlines purchases, 2 miles per $1 at gas stations and restaurants, 1 mile per $1 on all other purchases.
+The Citi AAdvantage Platinum Select’s travel-friendly features include 2 miles per $1 spent on eligible American Airlines purchases, 2 miles per $1 at gas stations and restaurants, and 1 mile per $1 on all other purchases.
 Citi AAdvantage Platinum Select also offers preferred boarding and a free checked bag for the cardholder and up to four companions.

 Visaroadside assistance covers standard towing, tire changes, jumpstarts, locksmiths, fuel delivery, and winching for any Visa credit card customer.
 Visa Roadside Dispatch, as the program is officially known, costs $69.95 per service call.
 That amount must be charged to your Visa card.
 But there is no fee or registration required for access.
 And there’s no limit to how many times you can use this service.
 You simply call … read full answer(800) 847-2869 anytime you need Visa Roadside assistance, 24/7.